leewtai/leewtai.github.io/courses/stat_computing/README.md

 i <- arbitrary_vec[3]
 coin_toss <- sample(c(0, 1), 1)
 ```
-- Notice that `coin_toss` will only take on the final result from
+- Notice that `coin_toss` will only take on the final result for
   `sample(c(0, 1), 1)` and the 2 previous coin_toss values are
   essentially discarded.
 - Notice also that `i` in this case does not serve any purpose
   but is simply a side effect from the for-loop.
-Try typing in
-  `print(i)` after the for-loop above, you'll see that `i`
-  has taken up the final value in `arbitrary_vec`.

 #### Collecting outputs over each loop
 The issue above was that any variable **defined within the
 loop** will get overwritten in each loop.

-There are 2 strategies around this!
+There are 2 strategies to overcome this issue (recall our goal is to
+create 3 coin tosses using a for-loop).
 - When overwriting a variable, the variable will do so by including
   the output from the loop AND the variable itself.
 - Update a variable that was defined outside the loop.